 For further reading: IGDA welcomes FTC's revision to the Jewelry Guides

-Lab-grown diamonds are 100% pure crystallized carbon, which makes them optically, chemically, and physically identical in every way to an earth-created diamond.
+Laboratory-grown diamond are 100% pure crystallized carbon, which makes them optically, chemically, and physically identical in every way to an earth-created diamond.

 Without using technically sophisticated equipment, it is impossible to differentiate between diamonds grown above or below earth.
-After all, lab-grown diamonds ARE diamonds with the only difference being the place where it was grown.
+After all, laboratory-grown diamonds ARE diamonds with the only difference being the place where it was grown.

 Today, most retailers inscribe their diamond (girdle) to declare a diamonds' origin and also ensure that a certificate from a grading laboratory is offered to the customer to assure them of their purchase.

-Scientists from all over the world and all diamond grading laboratories have subjected lab-grown diamonds to rigorous testing and undertaken many studies to ascertain that diamonds from above earth are identical to those from under the earth.
+Scientists from all over the world and all diamond grading laboratories have subjected laboratory-grown diamonds to rigorous testing and undertaken many studies to ascertain that diamonds from above earth are identical to those from under the earth.
 Diamonds – whether grown below or above earth – are made of pure carbon containing only SP3 type carbon bonds (tetrahedral bonds) in the cubic crystal structure.